-For the 2021 Annual Report, we analyzed two east wall orientations based on the locations shown in Figure 2 and Table 2: East Walls 1 and 2 corresponds to the same wall location and orientation analyzed in the previous 2013-2020 annual reports (Figure 2).
-There is currently mining activity (near Stations 20-03 and 21-06) in the east walls area.
+For the 2024 Annual Report, two east wall orientations were analyzed based on the locations shown in Figure 2 and Table 2: East Walls 1 and 2 correspond to the same wall location and orientation analyzed in the previous 2013-2023 Annual Reports (Figure 2).
+Mining activity near the East Walls is currently taking place near Station 24-05.

-The stereonet plots for East Walls 1 and 2 each show one discontinuity intersection that falls within the failure envelope, suggesting that wedge failure is kinematically possible for these slope orientations (Figure 8).
+The stereonet plots for East Walls 1 and 2 each show one discontinuity intersection that falls within the critical zone for wedge failure, suggesting that wedge failure is kinematically possible for these slope orientations (Figure 8 and 10).
 The intersecting set that may result in wedge failure are joint sets P-5 and joint P-7.
 The development and size of these wedge failures will be controlled by the variability and limited lateral extent of the discontinuities.
-Based on the current and previous years' data sets, these two joint sets (P-5 and P-7) have weak signatures represented by relatively few measured orientations (Figure 6).
+Based on the current and previous years' data sets, these two joint sets (P-5 and P-7) have weak signatures represented by relatively few measured orientations (Figures 5 and 6) relative to the entire data set.
 As excavation proceeds in the vicinity of the eastern walls, additional measurements are needed to refine the representative discontinuity orientations of these joint and foliation sets in this area to evaluate their potential to contribute to large-scale slope failure modes.

-As shown in Figure 8, the stereonet plot for East Walls 1 and 2 do not indicate the possibility of planar failure.
+The stereonet plots for East Wall 1 and 2 do not indicate the possibility of planar failure.